JaneliaSciComp/2020AprilGitCourse/lessons/lesson-2.md

     + safer but messier?
     + not sure I've ever used this or seen it used?
     + but it is appropriate to fix things after you've pushed
-- kind of don't want to demo, but I can...
+- kind of don't want to demo, but I could...

-## tips & miscellaneous
-- tags are labels like branches, but they never advance
-- if you delete branches locally, you need to delete them remotely, too
-    + git branch -d (branchname) is local
-    + git push origin --delete (branchname) is remote

 ## next assignment